 Many of us, myself included, want a festive and fun first birthday cake—but we also want it to be on the less sweet side since our babies aren’t used to big doses of sugar.
 This smash cake recipe fulfills all of those desires and boasts a bright blueberry natural frosting too!

-This cake is very easy to make, even if you aren’t a regular baker.
+This smash cake is very easy to make, even if you aren’t a regular baker.
 Here’s a look at the steps involved.
+Scroll down to the bottom of the post for the full info.

 - Start with very ripe bananas.
 The browner they are, the sweeter they will be!